sueddeutsche/editron/docs/doc-editor-options.md

 ### Minimap editor options

 As probably mentioned, the _minimap-editor_ is a special-case, considering editors.
-It is only used as a main-editor and has to be triggered manually using its options:
+It is only used as a main-editor and has to be triggered manually using the option in the `editron.createEditor`-method: //TODO: What do you mean as main-editor?

 ```js
 editron.createEditor("#", dom, {